borvelt/redux-peach/README.md

 ```

 ## Work with Action
-If you loot at `DefaultStates.js` you can see how we use this function.
+If you look at `DefaultStates.js` you can see how we use this function.
 ```javascript
   Action({
     selfDispatch: true, // This will Dispatch action immediately after defining.